 Other Remedies for a Co-owner in Default

 The relief afforded to co-owners under the Property Law Act is not the only legal remedy available where co-owners are in dispute and cannot resolve their differences amicably.
-A co-owner of land who is dissatisfied with their working relationship with another co-owner should first consult any agreement that they have with that co-owner.
+A co-owner of the land who is dissatisfied with their working relationship with another co-owner should first consult any agreement that they have with that co-owner.
 That agreement may stipulate how disputes are to be resolved.
-For example, if the agreement contains a clause referring all disputes to arbitration, then an arbitrator may have to be appointed to resolve the dispute before commencing a legal action.
+For example, if the agreement contains a clause referring all disputes to arbitration, then an arbitrator may have to be appointed to resolve the dispute before commencing legal action.

 In addition, the British Columbia Partition of Property Act allows an unhappy co-owner to apply to the Court for an order compelling the sale of land in certain circumstances.
-If such an order is made, an accounting may also be ordered to resolve any outstanding disputes between the co-owners about the sharing of expenses and revenues.
+If such an order is made, accounting may also be ordered to resolve any outstanding disputes between the co-owners about the sharing of expenses and revenues.